Dr Alesia Moulton-Perkins, Clinical Psychologist & CBT Therapist

 This is reflected in the training:

-- Generally, the initial training of clinical psychologists is longer, broader, and prepares them to work with ‘clinical’ problems that are often more complex and severe than counsellors who generally work with milder problems.
+- Generally, the initial training of clinical psychologists is longer, broader, and prepares them to work with ‘clinical’ problems that are often more complex and severe than counsellors who generally work with problems that wouldn't have a clinical diagnosis.
 For example, counsellors’ initial training includes one therapy model with a particular age group, whereas clinical psychologists’ initial training must include several models and several client groups.
+Of course, there are always exceptions and many counsellors will have gone on to do other further qualifications after their initial training so they are able to work with a variety of therapy models and client groups.

 - Clinical psychologists are trained to deliver evidence-based, scientifically validated therapies such as CBT.
-Counsellors are less likely to have had training in empirically validated treatments.
+Counsellors are less likely to have had training in empirically validated structured treatments like CBT.

 - Clinical psychologists are trained to conduct detailed psychological assessment, including assessments of cognitive functioning and the use of psychometric tests.
 Counsellors are not trained to do this.

 Each approach has its pros and cons, and at the end of the day which you choose is very personal.
-Just bear in mind though that the title ‘counsellor’ is not protected in law, so it is important to check what training your chosen professional has.
+Just bear in mind though that the title ‘counsellor’ is not protected in law, whereas the title 'clinical psychologist' is, so it is important to check what training your chosen professional has.

 Training, qualifications & experience